nabeelscicom/DistilCodec_nabeel/README.md

 The foundational network architecture of DistilCodec adopts an Encoder-VQ-Decoder framework similar to that proposed in Soundstream.
 The encoder employs a ConvNeXt-V2 structure, while the vector quantization module implements the GRFVQ scheme.
 The decoder employs a ConvTranspose1d based architectural configuration similar to HiFiGAN.
-Detailed network specifications and layer configurations are provided in Appendix A.1 The training methodol- ogy of DistilCodec follows a similar approach to HiFiGAN, incorporating three types of
+The training methodol- ogy of DistilCodec follows a similar approach to HiFiGAN, incorporating three types of
 discriminators: Multi-Period Discriminator (MPD), Multi-Scale Discriminator (MSD), and Multi- STFT Discriminator (MSFTFD).
 Here is the architecture of Distilcodec: